New York City Elopement Photography

 Common Questions About Eloping in New York City

-How do know how many hours of photography we need for our elopement?
+How many hours of photography we need for our elopement?

-I have a one hour "portrait session" elopement that is perfect for couples who just want the ceremony and portraits after covered.
+I also offer a one hour "portrait session" elopement perfect for couples who just want the ceremony and portraits after covered.
 These are available Monday - Friday, and only if you aren't getting married at City Hall.

 How do you elope in NYC?
 How does it work?